kama-stormhacks/quizdo/README.md

 ## Running the Express App on Localhost

-1. In your terminal and within the root directory, `web-app`
+1. In your terminal and within the root directory, `quizdo`
 1. `npm install`
    - Installs all the npm dependencies in `package.json`
 1. `npm run dev`